Complete elimination of information leakage in continuous-variable quantum communication channels: Introduction

-{\em Introduction.--} Security in communication is of utmost importance in modern society.
+Security in communication is of utmost importance in modern society.
 It allows for the delivery of information to the intended recipients while preventing unauthorized eavesdroppers from accessing it.
 Conceptually, it can be treated as a tripartite communication network in which two entities (e.g. Alice and Bob) intend to communicate while a third party - the eavesdropper (known as Eve) - tries to intercept the message.
-If successful, the interception will generate correlation between all three parties, possibly rendering the communication scheme insecure.
+See Fig.~\ref{fig:Tripartite}, where the mutual information between the three parties is represented schematically.
+If successful, the interception will generate correlations between all three parties, as in Fig.~\ref{fig:Tripartite}(a), possibly rendering the communication scheme insecure.
 To regain security, the correlations between the intended recipient and the interceptor must be suppressed.
-This can be done by means of data post-processing such as privacy amplification and error-correction - a method commonly used to establish security in quantum key distribution (QKD) schemes~\cite{Gisin2002,Scarani2009}.
-However, privacy amplification is only successful if the information between Alice and Bob is larger than the information between Bob and Eve prior to the implementation of the procedure.
+This can be done by means of data post-processing such as privacy amplification - a method commonly used to establish security in quantum key distribution (QKD) schemes~\cite{Gisin2002,Scarani2009}.
+However, privacy amplification is only successful if the information $I_{AB}$ between the trusted parties Alice and Bob is larger than the information between Bob and Eve prior to the implementation of the procedure~\cite{Devetak2005}.

 As an alternative to data postprocessing, the information gained by an eavesdropper can be suppressed by using an entanglement-based protocol followed by entanglement distillation or purification~\cite{Braunstein2005}.
-Here the two communicating parties seek to share entangled states but due to the interception, the system ends up in a three-party entangled state which is subsequently reduced into a purified two-party entangled state between Alice and Bob, thereby eliminating the correlations with the eavesdropper.
-This strategy is however very challenging as it requires non-Gaussian transformations in conventional communication schemes based on Gaussian states encoding~\cite{Eisert2002, Fiurasek2002, Giedke2002}.
+Here the two communicating parties seek to share entangled states but due to the interception, the system ends up in a three-party entangled state, subsequently reduced to a purified two-party entangled state between Alice and Bob, thereby eliminating the correlations with the eavesdropper.
+This strategy is however very challenging as it requires multi-copy non-Gaussian transformations in conventional communication schemes based on Gaussian states encoding and homodyne/heterodyne detection~\cite{Eisert2002, Fiurasek2002, Giedke2002}.